juanrd0088/cloudbookparser/README.md

 The set of test files is named pruebasXX.py
-These files only serve to test, not execute because they contain errors, infinite loops and other problems
+These files only serve to test, not execute because they contain errors, infinite loops and other problems nbody implementations added

+The cloudbook_parser2 is a temp file with the current development version of the code